HandeAditya/data-analyst-aditya/README.md

 A presentation for the stakeholders

 Summary

 This project helped the Finance team move from outdated systems to a secure and modern cloud setup.
 With AWS, they can now store and use their financial data more efficiently, make better audit discrepancies , and detect the patterns.
 This setup is ready for future improvements like automation and live dashboards.

+AWS Project 2 - Data Cleaning with AWS Glue DataBrew and S3

+This project focuses on cleaning and organizing financial datasets using AWS Glue DataBrew and storing the outputs in a well-structured Amazon S3 bucket.
+It also involved reviewing AWS billing usage to manage cloud costs more effectively.
+The cleaned data is now ready for analysis and reporting.

+Project Description
+The goal of this project was to clean raw financial datasets using AWS Glue DataBrew and store them in a clean and accessible format on Amazon S3.
+The work also included monitoring AWS billing to ensure the infrastructure remained cost-efficient.

+Objective
+To prepare financial datasets for analysis by:

+Reviewing and understanding cloud service billing Cleaning data using Glue DataBrew recipes
+Organizing cleaned datasets in a structured S3 storage layout

+Dataset

+The project focused on three key datasets:

+Audit Logs
+Transaction Records
+Account Reconciliations

+Each dataset had formatting issues, null values, and inconsistencies that were addressed using AWS Glue DataBrew.

+Methodology

+AWS Billing Review

+Started by checking the AWS Billing Dashboard to review service usage and costs from the previous week.
+This helped understand how resources were being consumed and how to manage them more efficiently going forward.

+Billing Screenshot